Conference prizes and awards

 Bill Richmond was a founder member of the British Hyperlipidaemia Association (now HEART UK) and for many years was a member of the Laboratory Sub Committee.
 In August 2010 Bill died tragically in a fishing accident in his beloved Scotland.

 After reading Chemistry at St Andrews University, he worked as a Biochemist in Victoria Infirmary in Fife and moved to London in 1969 where he developed methods that could be adapted for automation.
 His lasting contribution to medicine was the development of rapid simple and reproducible measurement of cholesterol at time when this required the use of hazardous chemicals.
 His original paper in Clinical Chemistry in 1973 described the use of cholesterol oxidase as a key enzyme in the enzymatic measurement of cholesterol and this is still the basis of all routine enzymatic measurements.

 Bill moved to St Mary’s Hospital in London 1979, becoming consultant clinical scientist in 1989 and retiring in 2006.
 At St Mary’s he principally collaborated with Professor Robert Elkeles and Dr Michael Feher and published over 40 papers on the relationship of lipids and diabetes and highly successful monograph on lipids.

 HEART UK is presenting an award in his honour for the best oral presentation in the medical and scientific abstracts.
 Oral presentations will be marked on timing, presentation, science and questions.

-- Best Healthcare Oral Presentation - £400
+3. John Betteridge Award for the Best Healthcare Oral Presentation - £400

 (applicable to healthcare presenting abstract authors)